 Fun Costume Dress-Ups

 You can start having fun with the whole family by dressing up your baby in costumes!
 It’s perfect for special occasions like Christmas, Fall, Halloween, and birthday.
 You can also dress your little one the way you envision him to grow up.
 Whether it’s a chef, doctor, or a superstar, as long as you have the props, that’ll turn out great.
-If you want a cuter theme, you can also use animal costumes.
+If you want a cuter theme, you can also use animal costumes, but really any baby clothes and shoes will look great in the photos.

 Playful Outdoor Shoot